 \subsection{Parallel Framework}

 As a framework for parallel high-performance computing, the open-source implementation message passing interface chameleon (MPICH) is used.
-This tool facilitates to define independent processes (also called ranks), implement communication, and allocate resources.
-In our design, multiple ranks can be defined 0 and $\{1,\dots,j\, \ldots, |\J|\}$.
+This tool facilitates defining independent processes (also called ranks), implementing communication, and allocating resources.
+In our design, multiple ranks can be defined as 0 and $\{1,\dots,j\, \ldots, |\J|\}$.
 We reserve rank 0 for the principal worker, the main solution process.
 Information is exchanged between rank 0 and the others asynchronously.
-Whereas rank 0 receives new solutions from a rank $j$, the global incumbent and information on the solution process is sent from rank 0 to all $j\in\J$ continuously.
-To implement advanced solver behaviour (including communication), Gurobi's user callbacks are utilized.
+Whereas rank 0 receives new solutions from a rank $j$, the global incumbent and information on the solution process are sent from rank 0 to all $j\in\J$ continuously.
+To implement advanced solver behavior (including communication), Gurobi's user callbacks are utilized.
 Callbacks facilitate online communication between external software and the MIP solver, i.e., sending and retrieving data during runtime.
 Here, external software might also mean an independent instance of the same MIP solver.
-Calling user functions is possible during different times of the iterative solution process, after exploring a MIP node or finding a new solution for example.
-While parallel implementations might require a process that assigns workloads \cite{Namazifar2008}, callbacks and functions implemented in MPI allow for completely asynchronous behaviour, with optimizers running on all ranks.
+Calling user functions is possible during different times of the iterative solution process, after exploring a MIP node or finding a new solution, for example.
+While parallel implementations might require a process that assigns workloads \cite{Namazifar2008}, callbacks and functions implemented in MPI allow for completely asynchronous behavior, with optimizers running on all ranks.